 “Compelling iPaaS value propositions for user organizations include the financial benefits (operating expenditures vs. capital expenditures) that are typical of cloud services, faster time to integration and greater ease of use compared with traditional integration middleware and the set of cohesive and integrated capabilities that were previously found in multiple discrete integration products.”

 4) You Still Have Swivel Chair Integration: Are you logging into multiple applications and spreadsheets to get a single view of customers and employees?
 Yes, it’s an old problem, but it simply hasn’t gone away.
 Cloud single sign on (SSO) solution providers like OneLogin and Okta do a great job allowing people to log in once, but if you’re a sales rep, for example, you want to go to one place to see all relevant customer activity including social media, support tickets and order history.
 This requires real-time integration.
-And when it comes to cloud analytics, you want to be able to dynamically assemble data from multiple sources to get relevant information and insight.
+And when it comes to cloud analytics and forming a solid cloud integration strategy, you want to be able to dynamically assemble data from multiple sources to get relevant information and insight.
 This requires that “citizen integrators” can serve themselves.
 It requires broad cloud services and on-premises connectivity and it requires powerful data integration capabilities.
 Learn more about our Snaps here and the SnapLogic Integration Cloud user experience for “citizen integrator’s” here.

 “The beauty — and the downside — of SaaS is that the businesspeople don’t need IT to establish accounts and to get up and running.
 IT has less work to do in the short term.
 But without integration, SaaS silos spring up, resulting in duplicate data, inaccurate reports, and ultimately, damaging data discrepancies….With SaaS in particular, you need a flexible integration solution, because both the source and target system interfaces change more frequently than those presented by traditional enterprise software.”

-The good news is that integration has emerged as a hot cloud computing topic, often eclipsing security as the top barrier to adoption.
+The good news is that cloud integration strategies have emerged as a hot cloud computing topic, often eclipsing security as the top barrier to adoption.
 Even better news is the pace of integration innovation that is coming from solution providers who aren’t bound by their legacy and are built to handle a variety of integration styles and data sources while running at cloud speed.
 You can learn more about the SnapLogic Integration Cloud here or check out the slides below further explaining these 5 signs.